N3XT0R/laravel-migration-generator/README.md

 Are you unhappy with the exported migrations?
 When you should need some customizations on it, it would be possible to customize the export by extending the export-classes over the DI-Container.

+There is a Configuration file called "migration-generator", that you could publish and customize.
+Every Export-Function like "exporting fields" or "exporting indexes" or else has a Definition- and a Mapping-Class.

+#### Definition-Classes

+Definition-Classes are classes that define the internal runtime export-format.
+They are used to generate the Schema-Results to a universal format, so that you or anyone else could extend it.

+#### Mapping-Classes

+Mapping Classes are classes that converts internal universal format to executable php-code inside the migration-classes.